 What do you say when you accept a job offer?

-Thanking the employer, letting them know you appreciate it, and communicate you’re excited about joining their company.
+Thank the employer, let them know you appreciate the offer, and communicate you’re excited about joining their company.
 Responding in an upbeat, positive way shows your enthusiasm and signals to the employer they made the right choice.

 How do I accept an informal job offer?